patchypatch/CommonFirmware/README.md

 ## Background
 Microcontrollers are affordable tools for implementing software in real-time, but each manufacturer has their own tool-chain.
 After graduating from engineering school, I went to my Cortex-M-based dev board.
 I wanted to develop microcontroller software in my free time to continue learning and to implement my ideas just for the sake of my creativity.

 To my dismay, I found I didn't have the version of the manufacturer's IDE that supported that board and could no longer download the old tools needed to program the board.
-Later, I found that the CMSIS peripheral HAL that I learned for that manufacturer did not match what other manufacturer's of Cortex-M microcontrollers use (each is different).
+Later, I found that the CMSIS peripheral HAL that I learned for that manufacturer did not match what other manufacturers of Cortex-M microcontrollers use (each is different).

 This project seeks to create a common low-level firmware that is not tied to any particular manufacturer.
 It uses Make and the Arm GNU compiler so is also portable between IDE's.
 Lower levels are written in C and some upper level drivers are written in C++ to benefit from object-oriented programming constructs.